jungangc/jungangc.github.io/_posts/2026-04-30-first-post.md

 This is my first blog post here.

 I plan to start using this space to share research notes, study notes, and general thoughts.
-Some posts may be polished reflections, while others may simply be working notes from things I am reading, learning, or thinking through.
+Some posts may simply be cliché, some may be daily reflections, and some may be working notes from things I am reading, learning, or thinking through.